junxit/us-congress-bills-111/metadata.md

 - 2009-01-28 — Introduced in House
 - 2009-01-28 — Introduced in House
 - 2009-01-28 — Referred to the House Committee on Natural Resources.
+- 2009-02-04 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-05-14 — Subcommittee Hearings Held.
+- 2009-06-10 — Committee Consideration and Mark-up Session Held.
+- 2009-06-10 — Ordered to be Reported by Unanimous Consent.
+- 2009-06-10 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2009-06-23 — Placed on the Union Calendar, Calendar No. 95.
+- 2009-06-23 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-178.
+- 2009-06-23 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-178.